 I have a confession to make: I think I’m becoming an adrenaline junkie of a reader.
 I hadn’t read more than four paragraphs into A Thousand Pieces of You, and I knew I was going to love it.
-These are them:
+These are them, and also:

 My hand shakes as I brace myself against the brick wall.
 Rain falls cold and sharp against my skin, from a sky I’ve never seen before.
 It’s hard to catch my breath, to get any sense of where I am.
 All I know is that the Firebird worked.
 It hangs around my neck, still glowing with the heat of the journey.